sammysimmons/milestone4/README.md

 - portfolio could do with expanding on so each could have its own individual page which would talk more in depth about each project
 - including videos
 - having a portal for clients to download their work from once they have logged into the site
+- about which would include more information about me and where i have worked so my journey so far -the checkout to aslo include a form inwhich the client can input personal data/ simular to the form on the product_details page

 ## Testing